MyButtermilk/summarize/docs/website.md

 - Fetches the page HTML.
 - Extracts “article-ish” content and normalizes it into clean text.
 - If extraction looks blocked or too thin, it can retry via Firecrawl (Markdown).
+- If a page is effectively “video-only”, it may treat it as a video input (see `--video-mode`).
 - With `--format md`, the CLI prefers Firecrawl Markdown by default when `FIRECRAWL_API_KEY` is configured.
 - With `--format md`, `--markdown-mode auto|llm` can also convert HTML → Markdown via an LLM using the configured `--model` (no provider fallback).
 - With `--format md`, `--markdown-mode auto` may fall back to `uvx markitdown` when available (disable with `--preprocess off`).